james-s-w-clark/james-s-w-clark.github.io/content/garden/rtx-asdf/index.md

 lastmod: 2023-07-21
 ---

 I've been using previously used `sdkman` for a few years to manage my JDK & Scala installations.
 It supports a good amount of tooling, but it's very JVM focused.
-You may know `nvm` for managing and switching Node versions, or Volta/fnm for more general Javascript tooling management.
+You may know `nvm` or `n` for managing and switching Node versions, or Volta/fnm for more general Javascript tooling management.

 Recently I've been getting into Elixir & Phoenix LiveView, and I came across a similar tool called `asdf`.
 Actually though, thanks to its "plugins" system and almost 700 plugins, you can install so many different tools.
-Sounds good to me - I might have projects using Python, Elixir, Java/Scala, Node, or Terraform and the AWS CLI.
+Sounds good to me - I have projects using Python, Elixir, Java/Scala, Node, Terraform, AWS CLI, etc..
 With one application, I can have tooling defined locally (per-project) so it's all independent and easy to get the tooling right.

 This was working great for Elixir & Erlang, but the ergonomics felt a little off.
 In order to list versions, you have to first download the plugin.
 And due to its "shim" mechanism, it adds about 100ms delay to each command that passes through the asdf executable (my ELI5 understanding).